richstoner/postmortem-processing-tools/README.md

 	`cd postmortem-processing-tools`

 4. Launch the instance

 	`vagrant up`

+5. On first load, this will download the virtual machine image from vagrant cloud.
+It may take upto an hour to download (2.6GB, hosted on AWS S3).
+Once downloaded the instance will boot by itself.

-5. Wait for the instance to boot, the go to [http://192.2.2.2](http://192.2.2.2) in a web browser for more information.
+6. After boot, go to [http://192.2.2.2](http://192.2.2.2) in a web browser for more information.

 ### 3.3.
 Using the IPython notebooks

 Severa examples have been made availble as IPython ([http://ipython.org](http://ipython.org)) notebooks.
 Once the instance has booted, you can get to these notebooks by going to [http://192.2.2.2:8888](http://192.2.2.2:8888) in a web browser (chrome preferred).
 Be advised, the IPython notebooks have no restrictions in place regarding user access.
 Take proper precaution before making these ports available as public-facing web sites.

+**Troubleshooting: ** If IPython does not appear to be running, first confirm the instance itself is runnning.
+Second, check the status of the IPython process via the Supervisor web interface: [http://192.2.2.2:9999](http://192.2.2.2:8888).

 ### 3.4.
 Navigating the source code